 The house was informed that Hib vaccine has been introduced in 137 countries of the world and out of these the vaccine is part of the programme as Pentavalent vaccine in 56 countries and remaining countries use Hib vaccine in different combination.
 There are multiple studies providing data in support of Hib vaccination.
 The studies like Million Death Study by Dr Prabhat K Jha et al and on status of Millennium Development Goal (MDG) by Prof V. K. Paul et al have raised the concern on continued burden of lower respiratory illness as one of the major cause of child mortality and morbidity, thereby precluding achievement of the MDG goals.
-Dr. Ganguly mentioned that there have been various studies from Lambok (Indonesia), Bangladesh, Sri Lanka, Myanmar and Pakistan on efficacy of Hib vaccine.
+There have been various studies in

+Lambok (Indonesia), Bangladesh, Sri Lanka, Myanmar and Pakistan on efficacy of Hib vaccine.
 Further Cochrane review also strengthens the fact that vaccine is efficacious in reducing morbidity and mortality burden due to Hib pneumonia and meningitis.
-Dr. Jacob Puliyel pointed out that this contradicts what has been published in BMJ & IJMR which showed that there was no statistical difference between those vaccinated and the non- vaccinated.
+Although, there was a difference of opinion in interpretation of findings of Lambok study, citing that the difference between those vaccinated and non-vaccinated is not significant.